 - 1 lb Brussels Sprouts trimmed and halved

-- 1/2 tsp Kosher Salt
+- ½ teaspoon Kosher Salt

 - freshly ground pepper

-- 1 tsp sugar
+- 1 teaspoon sugar

 - Place a sheet pan that will fit the brussels sprouts in the oven and preheat oven on broil.

 - In a bowl, combine the brussels sprouts with salt, pepper and sugar.
 Then mix in the olive oil.

 - Transfer brussels to a piece of parchment paper that has been pre-cut to fit on the sheet pan.

 - Very carefully place parchment + brussels onto the sheet pan in the oven.

 - Broil for 6 minutes then stir and rotate the sheet pan to promote even cooking.